Conjoined gene

-A conjoined gene (CG) is defined as a gene, which gives rise to transcripts by combining at least part of one exon from each of two or more distinct known (parent) genes which lie on the same chromosome, are in the same orientation, and often (95%) translate independently into different proteins.
+A conjoined gene (CG) is defined as a gene, which gives rise to transcripts by combining at least part of one exon from each of two or more distinct known (parent) genes that lie on the same chromosome, are in the same orientation, and often translate independently into different proteins.
 In some cases, the transcripts formed by CGs are translated to form chimeric or completely novel proteins.